Imposible (wrestler): International Wrestling Revolution Group (2010–present)

 The wrestler known as Imposible made his debut under that ring name in 2010 as part of trainee shows for the International Wrestling Revolution Group (IWRG) Training School, but it is possible he made his debut prior to that under an undisclosed ring name.
 His ring character was that of a masked Jamaican.
-He appeared on his first major IWRG show on January 13, 2011, IWRG's first annual Torneo Relampago de Proyeccion a Nuevas Promesas de la Lucha Libre (Spanish for "Projecting a new promise lightning tournament").
+He appeared on his first major IWRG show on January 13, 2011, IWRG's first annual Proyeccion a Nuevas Promesas ("Projecting a new promise").
 For the opening match of the show he teamed up with Epidemia to defeat Heros and Mascarita de Oro.
 The following year the tournament was renamed El Protector, in which Imposible participated.
-The tournament format was to team up a rookie (Novato) with a veteran wrestler for a tag team tournament.
-Imposible was teamed up with veteran X-Fly and in the first round they defeated the team of Eterno and Apolo Estrada, Jr., in the second round they defeated Saruman and Veneno and finally they defeated Centvrión and Negro Navarro in the finals to win the 2012 tournament.
-In early 2013 Imposible changed his ring character to that of a caveman, but kept the name the same.
-In the summer of 2012 Impossible was one of six wrestlers competing for the vacant IWRG Intercontinental Lightweight Championship, which he ended up winning on July 1 as he eliminated Astro Rey Jr. and Dragon Celestial to become the 12th over all Lightweight Champion.
-Later in the year he would revert to his original Jamaican ring character with no real explanation for the changes.
-In 2014 Imposible was involved in a storyline feud with another masked wrestler called "El Hijo de la Bestia" ("The Son of the Beast"), a storyline that led to both wrestlers putting their mask on the line in a Lucha de Apuestas, or "bet match".
-Imposible won and forced his opponent to unmask as per Lucha Libre rules.
-In late 2014 Imposible teamed up with Chicano to compete for the vacant IWRG Intercontinental Tag Team Championship, defeating the team of El Hijo del Diablo and Apolo Estrada Jr. in the first round, before losing to the team of Canis Lupus and Eterno in the finals of the tournament.
-On May 1, 2016 Los Mariachis Locos lost the Distrito Federal Trios Championship to Los Tortuga Ninjas ("The Ninja Turtles"; Leo, Mike and Rafy).
+The tournament format was to team up a novato ("rookie") with a veteran wrestler for a tag team tournament.
+Imposible was teamed up with veteran X-Fly and in the first round they defeated the team of Eterno and Apolo Estrada Jr., in the second round they defeated Saruman and Veneno, and in the finals they defeated Centvrión and Negro Navarro to win the 2012 tournament.
+In early 2012, Imposible changed his ring character to that of a caveman, but kept the name the same.
+In the summer of 2012, Imposible was one of six wrestlers competing for the vacant IWRG Intercontinental Lightweight Championship, which he ended up winning on July 1 as he eliminated Astro Rey Jr. and Dragon Celestial to become the 12th overall Lightweight Champion.
+Later in the year, he would revert to his original Jamaican ring character with no real explanation for the changes.
+In 2014, Imposible was involved in a storyline feud with El Hijo de la Bestia ("The Son of the Beast"), a storyline that led to both wrestlers putting their mask on the line in a Lucha de Apuestas (or "bet match").
+Imposible won and forced his opponent to unmask as per lucha libre rules.
+In late 2014, Imposible teamed up with Chicano to compete for the vacant IWRG Intercontinental Tag Team Championship, defeating the team of El Hijo del Diablo and Apolo Estrada Jr. in the first round, before losing to the team of Canis Lupus and Eterno in the finals of the tournament.
+On May 1, 2016, Los Mariachis Locos lost the Distrito Federal Trios Championship to Los Tortugas Ninja ("The Ninja Turtles"; Leo, Mike and Rafy).
 In August 2016, Imposible announced that he was giving up the lightweight championship as he felt he needed to move up into the middleweight division and challenge for the IWRG Intercontinental Middleweight Championship.
-On January 22 Imposible lost the middleweight championship to Relámpago, after which an angry Imposible made a Lucha de Apuestas challenge.
+On January 22, 2017, Imposible lost the middleweight championship to Relámpago, after which an angry Imposible made a Lucha de Apuestas challenge.